brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 }
 ```

-Let's say we only want to change it's legs to red, but we don't want to change
+Let's say we only want to change its legs to red, but we don't want to change
 the whole figure to red.
 How do we do that?
-Well modifiers are not limited to
+Well, modifiers are not limited to
 the block.
 So we can use the `--red` modifier on the legs element and it changes
 to red!